 - Host Version

 - Secure Version

 - CH 1 4 Version (depending on the number of channels connected.)

 - Siren Version

 - Model Number

 - ESN

-- Flash Code
+- · Flash Code

 - Tuning Version

 - DSP Version

 - KG (Secure Algorithm)

 - Serial Number

 - Flash Size & Type

-- RF Band
+- RF Band(s)

 - Processor Version

 - MCHIB Version

 - CHIB Version

 - TIB Version

 - TRC Version

 - VRS Version

 - URC Version

 - DVRS App Version (only when DVRS is available)

 - DVRS DSP Version (only when DVRS is available)

 - DVRS CP Version (only when DVRS is available)

-- AUX CH Version
+- · AUX CH Version

-Note: To return to the Home screen, press a at any time.
+To return to the Home screen, press at any time.

-- 1 or to INFD and press the Menu Select button directly below INFD. - for to RADIO INFO and press the Menu Select button directly below SEL.
-The display shows the Information screen. - 3 Perform one of the following actions: - • • or to scroll through the various information. - To return to the previous screen, press the Menu Select button directly below BACK. - To return to the Home screen, press $\widehat{\mathbf{n}}$.
+- or to Info and press the Menu Select button directly below Info. - 3 Perform one of the following actions:

+- To return to the previous screen, press the Menu Select button directly below Back. - Press 🙃 to return to the Home screen .